 You must apply to the Faculty of Arts & Science at the St. George campus through the Ontario Universities' Application Centre (OUAC) by the early admission deadline of November 7.

-Prospective Wolf Scholars must apply to the Faculty of Arts & Science through the Ontario Universities' Application Centre (OUAC) by the early admission date on November 7th, 2025.
+Prospective Wolf Scholars were required to apply to the Faculty of Arts & Science through the Ontario Universities' Application Centre (OUAC) by the early admission deadline of November 7, 2025.

 Please refer to the University of Toronto Faculty of Arts & Science admissions information for more details.